JasonBock/Rocks/docs/notes/283 - Remove Casts in Generated Code and Add FAWMN.md

 What can I clean up with what I've done so far?

+* Finish up fixes in `PropertyExpectationsBuilderV4`.
+Already done in `BuildProperties()`, need to do the other three.
+* Oops, I forgot that putting methods in the member expectations classes like `GetHashCode()` can cause an issue.
+If I `new` them, I can hide the base class implementation, which...should be OK?
 * There should be **no** casts done in the mock, or the expectations, unless the method has open generics.
 * DONE - Create `[RockCreate<>]` and `[RockMake<>]`.
 That should be a bit more concise than passing in `BuildType`.
 I can still use one `RockGenerator` class, and look at the name of the type to determine which one to build.
 Maybe rename `RockGenerator` to `RockAttributeGenerator`.
 * I think I can reduce the number of handler classes made.
 For example, two methods that take no arguments and return void have exactly the same handler.
 If I can map arguments+return types to a handler number + the member identifier, I could make that reduction.